 Experience creation

-Experiences can be generated from your course or program description, created from scratch, or duplicated from past experiences.
-Experiences are comprised of several key pieces of information including:
+Experiences are generated from your course or program description, and can be refined from scratch or based on past experiences.
+Each experience is made up of several key components, including:

 Details - your experience name and description, combining your goals and the types of projects you are looking for.